PPL Momentum Music Fund; Guidance and FAQ’S

 - Do you have evidence of a strong fan base nationally and regionally?

-Artists/Bands applying for the Momentum Music Fund must be at a crucial tipping point in their careers, showing current progression and growth as an artist with the potential to significantly develop their careers over the next two years.
+Artists/Bands applying for the PPL Momentum Music Fund must be at a crucial tipping point in their careers, showing current progression and growth as an artist with the potential to significantly develop their careers over the next two years.
 The activity that PPL Momentum Music funding would support must take place in the UK.

 Applications can be made by artists/bands directly or representatives of the artist.
 Those who can apply on behalf of an artist are;